brauliobarahona/ckw/README.md

-# ckw
+# Descrition of the data

-Parsing of smart meter data from central Switzerland
+# Content of this repository